kartgoel/HydraDocumentation/docs/gradcam.rst

 Parameters
 ~~~~~~~~~~~~~~

-- ''model'': An optional object representing a trained AI model.
+- ``model``: An optional object representing a trained AI model.
-- ''layer_name'': An optional string corresponding to a specific layer in the AI model.
+- ``layer_name``: An optional string corresponding to a specific layer in the AI model.

 get_heatmap